GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_init.rst

 x2sys_init
 **********

+.. only:: not man

     x2sys_init - Initialize a new x2sys track database

 Synopsis
 --------